funny-falcon/em-zmq-tp10/README.md

 This internal per connect buffer is handled by EventMachine itself, and there is no precise control over it, so that, if peer is disconnected, all pushed messages to this buffer are lost.
 So that, compared to raw ZMQ, you loose not only content of OS's internal socket buffer, but EventMachine buffer as well :(

-But since ZMQ is never pretending on durability, it is not big issue (for me).
+But since ZMQ is never pretended on durability, it is not big issue (for me).

 There is two strategy of highwatermark handling: `drop_first` and `drop_last`.
 `drop_last` - is ignoring any try to send message if queue is full - this is default strategy for ZMQ if you use nonblocking sending.